UniversityOfHelsinkiCS/esitieto/documentation/developer/loggers.md

 You can use the logger by using logger.{somemessagelevel}({yourmessage}), after which the logger will format the messages automatically.
 It is also possible to control which messages to display via the environment variable LOGGING_LEVEL, as well as modify the levels to your liking.

-# Morgan Logger (backend)
+# Morgan Logger

-Morgan is also used to log queries received from the frontend, the information is displayed in the console of the backend.
+Morgan is used to log queries received from the frontend, the information is displayed in the console of the backend.